THE-Engineering/sync-from-the-institutions-to-auth0-organizations/README.md

 ### Starting with a programmatic token

-See `organizations` for how to get a programmatic token
+See `sync` for how to get a programmatic token

 With NPM